PDXoreothekID/JavaScript/README.md

 ### todo-app
-This app is an example of JavaScript.
-I use JS to add and remove items from the todo list.
+This app is an example of JavaScript in use.
+I use JS functions to add and remove items from the todo list.